ElectronSz/ElectronSz/readme.md

 - 🚀 Building:
   - [**Webber**](https://github.com/ElectronSz/webber): A blazing-fast web server for Go, inspired by Nginx.
 Supports static file hosting (optimized for Vue.js, React, Angular, and SPAs), reverse proxying, WebSocket, rate limiting, gzip compression, in-memory caching, HTTP/2, and TLS out of the box.
   - [**Stabilize ORM**](https://github.com/ElectronSz/stabilize-orm): A lightweight, type-safe ORM for Bun.js with unified support for SQLite, MySQL, PostgreSQL, and Redis caching.
 Features connection pooling, retry logic, transactions, decorators, and a clean repository pattern.
+  - [**Stabilize CLI**](https://github.com/ElectronSz/stabilize-cli): The official companion tool for Stabilize ORM—generate models, migrations, and seed files, manage your schema and workflow, and automate database tasks from the terminal.
 - 👨‍💻 I solve problems with Go, Typescript, Python, Bun, NextJs, Vue3, Tailwind, and Flutter/React Native for cross-platform apps.
 - 💡 Passionate about clean code, debugging, optimization, and performance.
 - 🌱 Currently learning: **Generative AI, Julia, Quantum Computing, and more BunJS internals**.